South Africa

 Nature-based fiscal reform

-Carbon tax passed 2019 to incentivise heavy polluters in industry and energy sectors to decarbonise, but tax rate remains low and revenue from the tax not earmarked for natural conservation or restoration.
-Some national budget reserved for conservation and restoration programmes through the environment ministry but this is not linked to a natural capital-based approach.
-OECD has in the past noted that there is scope for South Africa to further extend the use of targeted environmental taxes.
+Carbon tax passed 2019 to incentivise heavy polluters in industry and energy sectors to decarbonise, but the tax rate remains low and revenues are not earmarked for natural conservation or restoration.
+There are a few environmental levies on specific products such as cars, tyres and filament bulbs.
+Some national budget reserved for conservation and restoration programmes through the environment ministry but this is not currently linked to a natural capital-based approach.
+OECD has in the past noted that there is scope for South Africa to further extend the use of targeted environmental taxes, and the Treasury is preparing to publish an environmental fiscal reform paper exploring the national environmental tax structure.

-Carbon tax passed 2019 to incentivise heavy polluters in industry and energy sectors to decarbonise, but tax rate remains low and revenue from the tax not earmarked for natural conservation or restoration.
-Some national budget reserved for conservation and restoration programmes through the environment ministry but this is not linked to a natural capital-based approach.
-OECD has in the past noted that there is scope for South Africa to further extend the use of targeted environmental taxes.
+Carbon tax passed 2019 to incentivise heavy polluters in industry and energy sectors to decarbonise, but the tax rate remains low and revenues are not earmarked for natural conservation or restoration.
+There are a few environmental levies on specific products such as cars, tyres and filament bulbs.
+Some national budget reserved for conservation and restoration programmes through the environment ministry but this is not currently linked to a natural capital-based approach.
+OECD has in the past noted that there is scope for South Africa to further extend the use of targeted environmental taxes, and the Treasury is preparing to publish an environmental fiscal reform paper exploring the national environmental tax structure.